lindongubane/hello-cpp-durban/examples/hello-imgui-sfml/README.md

-# Hello imGUI + SFML
+# Hello ImGui + SFML

-This is an example of a imGUI + SFML GUI application.
+This is an example of a ImGui + SFML GUI application.

 ## Setup Instructions
 The example requires the Conan package manager.